ashfarhangi/Algorithms_Data_Structures_Notes/README.md

 [[1,0,1],[1,1,1]]

-SO our goal is find the number of islands.
-IS the outcome the number?
+So, our goal is find the number of islands.
+Is the outcome the number?
 Or X?
-So if the are connected (I[1,0,0],[0,1,0],[0,0,1])diagonally?
+So if the are connected (I[1,0,0],[0,1,0],[0,0,1]) diagonally?
 Does that consider an island?

 So what we supposed to do is to find the number of